Halloween Safety Tips for Preschoolers

 This post may contain affiliate links.

-It’s all too easy to get caught up in the frenzy and chaos of Halloween.
+It’s all too easy to get caught up in the frenzy and chaos of your Halloween preschool activities.
 The kids are anxious to get out the door.
 You’re checking to see if the neighbors have started yet.

 Cross the street at corners.

 Not only should you cross at the corners, but you and your kids should look both ways before crossing.
 There’s nothing scarier, for mom or the driver of a car, for a little one to dart out unexpectedly between cars parked on the street.

 Trick or treat with an adult.

 The adult can hang behind a few houses so older kids feel more independent.
 I know others who follow behind in their car so kids are ‘on their own’ but still supervised.

 Keep costumes safe.

 Use face paint or makeup if possible to avoid masks that can obstruct your child’s vision.
 Make sure princess dresses aren’t too long that your little one will trip.
 Stick to flats and flat-soled shoes instead of shoes with heels.

 Stay in areas that are familiar.

 Take your children to neighborhoods you know and are familiar with.
 Only knock at houses with a porch light on.

 Do you have any Halloween safety tips to add?